mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 ### Example mPlane Capabilities and Specifications in JSON

-To illustrate how mPlane messages are encoded, we consider first two capabilities for a very simple application -- ping -- as mPlane JSON capabilities.
-The following capability states that the component can measure ICMP two-way delay from 192.0.2.19 to anywhere on the IPv4 Internet, with a minimum delay between individual pings of 1 second, returning aggregate statistics:
+To illustrate how mPlane messages are encoded, we consider first two Capabilities for a very simple application -- ping -- as mPlane JSON Capabilities.
+The following Capability states that the Component can measure ICMP two-way delay from 192.0.2.19 to anywhere on the IPv4 Internet, with a minimum delay between individual pings of 1 second, returning aggregate statistics:

 ~~~~~~~~~~
 {